Ship resistance and propulsion

 A ship must be designed to move efficiently through the water with a minimum of external force.
 For thousands of years ship designers and builders of sailing vessels used rules of thumb based on the midship-section area to size the sails for a given vessel.
 The hull form and sail plan for the clipper ships, for example, evolved from experience, not from theory.
-It was not until the advent of steam power and the construction of large iron ships in the mid-19th century that it became clear to ship owners and builders that a more rigorous approach was needed.
+Only with the advent of steam power and the construction of large iron ships in the mid-19th century did ship owners and builders realize that a more rigorous approach was needed.

 Definition

 Ship resistance is defined as the force required to tow the ship in calm water at a constant velocity.

 Components of resistance

-A body in water which is stationary with respect to water, experiences only hydrostatic pressure.
-Hydrostatic pressure always acts to oppose the weight of the body.
+A stationary body in water experiences only hydrostatic pressure, which always opposes the body's weight.
 The total (upward) force due to this buoyancy is equal to the (downward) weight of the displaced water.
-If the body is in motion, then there are also hydrodynamic pressures that act on the body.
-For a displacement vessel, that is the usual type of ship, three main types of resistance are considered: that due to wave-making, that due to the pressure of the moving water on the form, often not calculated or measured separately, and that due to friction of moving water on the wetted surface of the hull.
+If the body is in motion, hydrodynamic pressures also act on the body.
+For ordinary ships, which are displacement vessels, three main sources of resistance are considered: wave-making, pressure of the moving water on the form (often not calculated or measured separately), and friction of moving water on the wetted surface of the hull.
 These can be split up into more components: